RitaAhmadi/Blogposts/storyphoto_tran.md

 The invention of the transistor shifted the culture radically, from community gatherings in wealthy neighbours’ houses for watching a movie to the autonomy of tiny devices in school kids’ pockets.
 Transistors, moreover, shifted the culture, process, and function of photography.
 It provided a better understanding of semiconductor physics which contributed to the invention of CCD in Bell Labs.
 In 1975,  Kodak built the first digital still camera(DSLR) using a Fairchild 100×100 pixel CCD.

-Transistors and their grandchildren, the modern-day-ICS, also brought about today’s smartphones.
+Transistors and their grandchildren, the modern-day-ICs, also brought about today’s smartphones.
 Nowadays, the selling point of smartphones is their cameras: advanced, portable, and equipped with AI assistant corrections.
 The availability of cameras has further substantially transformed the public discourse from words to photos.
 To conclude with another Sontag’s quote, “[...]
 Mallarmé said that everything in the world exists in order to end in a book.
 Today everything exists to end in a photograph.”

 ## References: